 - The receiving spouse makes no effort to earn income independently.

 On the other hand, if the payer spouse refuses to make alimony payments, then the receiving spouse might take this to court.
 The outcome of that might result in criminal or civil charges for the payer spouse.

-The following alimony payment criteria for them to be considered as such:
+The following are the criteria for payments to be considered as alimony payments:

 - The divorce or separation document or instrument must state that the payments to be made from one spouse to the other spouse are indeed alimony payments.